 Xiaomi basically invented the idea of the bezel-free phone in the original Mi Mix.
 Having evolved the screen-to-body ratio to epic proportions in its follow-up Mi Mix 2 the inevitable happened: every other company copied many of its ideas.

 So where does a company go from there?
-Into the past to bring us the future, but of course!
-For the Xiaomi Mi Mix 3 is the slider phone reimagined; embodying modern style and minimal bezel with a retro-like slide-to-open feature to reveal its otherwise hidden front-facing cameras.
+Into the past to bring us the future, for the Xiaomi Mi Mix 3 is the flip phone reimagined; embodying modern style and minimal bezel with a retro-like slide-to-open feature to reveal its otherwise hidden front-facing cameras.

 - Front-facing cameras hidden, exposed by sliding entire phone screen downwards